ambiguousname/ambiguousname.github.io/_drafts/fooles-company-design-journal.md

 Here are some card ideas:

-Old Coot - Spontaneous Organ Failure, Back In My Day Overeager Tactician - Useless Stratagem
+Old Coot - Spontaneous Organ Failure, Back In My Day

+Overeager Tactician - Useless Stratagem

 Egomaniacal Fencer - Pure Bluster

 Fraudulent Accountant - Tax Evasion

 Muddled Magician - Runcible Spoon

-Rebellious Youth - Reckless Endangerment, Child's Play Clown - Honk
+Rebellious Youth - Reckless Endangerment, Child's Play

+Clown - Honk

 Bumbling Patroller - Must have been nothing

 Useless Underminer - Do Nothing

 Impious Pretender - Disheartening Service

 Devious Drunkard - Extreme Hangovers

 And some potential card abilities:

 Swap cards with your opponent

 Use one of your opponent's abilities (high cost + the ability's cost?)

 Counterattack - Put life tokens on the character, if anything BUT the card is attacked, do life token damage or remove cards?

 Other counterattack: Play immediate life tokens to stop any ability?

 Directly attack opponent

 Sap life tokens from opponent?

 Reveal opponent cards (maybe by just asking if they exist?)

 Heal yourself... somehow?
 Maybe by taking more cards?

 Disable cards?

-Give cards to your opponent (shouldn't be immediate) Card is useless, discard for 4 extra life tokens???
+Give cards to your opponent (shouldn't be immediate)

+Card is useless, discard for 4 extra life tokens???

 Replace an ability's cost with drawing cards?

 Rewind a turn?

 Keep a card flipped over once it's been revealed.

 And then I made this initial draft of cards yesterday (sort of, I updated the Accountant in between now and then):

 ![](/assets/images/fooles-company/initialcards.png)

+I updated the visual direction.
+I updated the font (and made it bigger), and I tried to remove as much clutter as possible.
+It's just text now, because I like text.
+Yay.

-Then I added the full set of cards that I plan on using in the final game:
+Then I added the full set of cards that I plan on using in the final game (feel free to zoom in, it's high-res!):

 ![](/assets/images/fooles-company/fullcards.png)